Image

 Program to Assess Adverse Events and Change in Disease Activity of Oral Upadacitinib in Adult Participants With Moderate to Severe Systemic Lupus Erythematosus

-Study on oral Upadacitinib's effects in adults with lupus.
+Study on oral Upadacitinib effects for adults with severe lupus.

 Recruiting